After the sad goodbye, that special person has left.

 Can't think of something?
 How about a language?
 Art classes?
 Dance?
 Carpentry?

-Look in your local paper for any adult classes in your area.
+Look for any adult classes in your area.

 If you have some skills that you're keen to share, find out if you can bring these to any institution that offers workshops.